 When finished, TEs can log off the Test Administrator Interface by selecting [Logout as Name] at the top right.
 TEs should also collect any scratch paper and follow procedures for local secure destruction as outlined in the Secure Handling of Printed Materials subsection.

 Use caution when logging off the Test Administrator Interface as this will log off other related systems (for example, TOMS).
 To log off the Test Administrator Interface, select the [Logout as Name] button in the top-right corner of the screen on the Test Administrator Interface system banner (figure 35).

 Figure 35.
 Test Administrator Interface system banner

-The session will close and the test examiner will be directed to the ELPAC website after the test examiner logs off.
+The session will close, and the TE will be directed to the ELPAC website after the TE logs off.